mig8447/mig8447.github.io/_posts/2019-02-25-oracle-apex-the-power-of-interactive-reports.md

     <figcaption>From a Spreadsheet - Step 2</figcaption>
 </figure>

+#### Uploading the Spreadsheet

-Next to this file you should have found the [Orders.csv](/assets/files/posts/2019-02-25-oracle-apex-the-power-of-interactive-reports/Orders.csv) file.
+Download the [Orders.csv](/assets/files/posts/2019-02-25-oracle-apex-the-power-of-interactive-reports/Orders.csv) file.
 Pick such file in the "Text File" file browser, then enter a comma `,` as the "Separator" if nor already there and enter a double quotation mark `"` as the "Optionally Enclosed By" field.
 Click the "Next" button at the bottom of the page and wait for the file to be uploaded.

+The `"` character is necessary for this particular data set to work correctly, if you fail to put this quote, the data loading will succeed but, the data types will be wrong and some extra troubleshooting steps will be needed to get you back on track
+{: .notice--danger}

 After a few seconds the below screen will appear: